Leshuguita/ringracers-scripts/README.md

 # This is a fork!

-currently, allows for translating the text commonly seen by players in the leaderboard, and has a spanish translation already. you have to change it in lb_common.lua, though, you can't change it in game (yet? or maybe i'll make it even more static and make the build script do the translating)
+currently allows for translating text (for now, jus what's commonly seen by players), and has a spanish translation already.

 if you don't need that, you should probably just use the [original addon](https://github.com/GenericHeroGuy/ringracers-scripts) instead.